NON-STATE ACTORS IN EDUCATION

 Quality of teaching and learning

-Curriculum and education standards: All ECCE services must ensure their educational programs contribute to the established outcomes dictated by the Early Childhood Care and Education Act and the 2020 Registration and Administration of Service Providers, Teachers and Premises Regulations, the Kiribati Quality Standards on curriculum and learning opportunities.
+Curriculum and education standards: All ECCE providers must ensure that their educational programs comply with the Early Childhood Care and Education Act, 2020 Registration and Administration of Service Providers, Teachers and Premises Regulations, and Kiribati Quality Standards on curriculum and learning opportunities.

-Teaching profession: All teachers must comply with the minimum standard qualifications to work at a preschool or daycare facility, be registered and approved by the Director, and possess a basic first aid skills certificate.
-All ECCE facilities must keep a staff record with all the prescribed information, including name, training, and qualifications.
+Teaching profession: All teachers must comply with the minimum standard qualifications to work at a preschool or daycare facility.
+They must additionally be registered and approved by the Director and possess a certificate in basic first aid skills.

 Equitable access